jcfk/org-sliced-images/README.md

 Concerning BEG and END arguments to the some of the functions, the beginning of the link to the image is the point considered.

-### Dummy lines
+### Customization

-Dummy lines are added to support slice overlays.
-Lines matching dummy lines coming directly after a link will be overlaid, instead of adding new ones, if `org-sliced-images-consume-dummies` is t.
+- `org-sliced-images-consume-dummies` Dummy lines are used to support slice overlays.
+If non-nil, lines matching dummy lines coming directly after a link will be overlaid, instead of adding new ones.
+- `org-sliced-images-round-image-height` If non-nil, round the height of images to be a multiple of the font height.
+This is useful for avoiding gaps when prefixing display lines with extra characters, as with `org-indent-mode` or line numbers.

 ## Comparisons